thmichaellin/poem_theme_classifier/README.md

-# Poetry Tag Prediction using DistilBERT
+# Poetry Theme Prediction using DistilBERT

 ## Overview

-This project implements a multi-label classification model using **DistilBERT** to predict tags for poems based on their content.
+This project implements a multi-label classification model using **DistilBERT** to predict themes for poems based on their content.
 The model is trained on the **Poetry Foundation Dataset**, which contains poems with associated tags that describe various aspects of the poem's themes.